 Like other CAHPS surveys, patients are also asked additional questions about demographics.Who participates?

-Hospital Outpatient Departments (HOPDs) and Ambulatory Surgery Centers (ASCs) that care for 60 or more eligible patients annually will be required to administer the OAS CAHPS survey.
+Hospital Outpatient Departments (HOPDs) and Ambulatory Surgery Centers (ASCs) that care for 60 or more eligible patients annually will eventually be required to administer the OAS CAHPS survey.
 Critical Access Hospitals are not required to participate, but may do so on a voluntary basis.Will there be an exemption for small practices?

 Yes.
 If an HOPD/ASC served 59 or fewer survey eligible patients during the year preceding the data collection period, the facility will need to request an exemption.
 Exemptions can be requested via submission of a Participation Exemption Request (PER) form which can be found on the OAS CAHPS website.
 HOPDs and ASCs will need to submit a PER for every year for which they qualify and wish to seek an exemption.Why should I start measuring my ASC/HOPD’s performance now if OAS CAHPS is not mandatory?